Pleasure Craft Operator Card (PCOC)

 A. Certainly!
 But only once.
 A failed rewrite requires attendance at a Boating Basics Course classroom or to completely retake the online course.

-Q. Is there a practical, on-the-water component to the Boat Pro Seminar or exam?
+Q. Is there a practical, on-the-water component to the Boating Basics Course or exam?

 A. No. The course and exam are entirely theory.